soloproyectos-docs/google-dart/README.md

 > pub serve
 ```

-**Compile or build the project to be executed sucessfully in normal browser**:
+**Compile or build the project to be executed sucessfully in other browser**:
 ```bash
 # this creates the 'build' directory with necessary assets (JavaScript files, etc...)
 > pub build